PacoVu/IODClientForWindowsUniversal/README.md

 * jsonStr: a json string returned from a synchronous API call or from the GetJobResult or the GetJobStatus function.

 *Return value:*
-* An object containing API's response values.
+* A SpeechRegconitionResponse object containing API's response values.
 If there is an error or if the job is not completed (callback from a GetJobStatus call), the returned object is null and the error or job status can be accessed by calling the GetLastError function.

 *Example code:*